 We followed the same approach in setting the goals for adjusted cash from operations and ROIC for the LTIP and PSU grants as we used in developing our annual incentive performance goals.
 Our long-range planning process is used to establish the target, or 100% level of payment.
 In setting minimum and maximum levels of payment, we reviewed historical levels of performance against long-range plan commitments, and conducted sensitivity analyses on alternative outcomes focused on identifying likely maximum and minimum boundary performance levels.
-Levels between 100% and the minimum and maximum levels.
+Levels between 100% and the minimum and maximum levels were derived using linear interpolation between the minimum and maximum levels.
 As with our annual incentive performance goals, LTIP and PSU payouts deteriorate more rapidly as we move from target level to the minimum payout level than they increase as we move from target level to maximum payout level.
 This asymmetry reflects the importance we place on meeting our financial commitments.